 2. It’s Crowded

 Manila is one of the largest cities on the planet.
 There are roughly 12 million people living here and it is tough to get some time alone.
 Almost constantly there are people wherever I look.
 It can make being in a hurry tough as people of all shapes and sizes negotiate their way around, bumping into people and such.
 Such a frenetic city, it gets to me sometimes when just walking down the street is a challenge as I have to dodge the Jeepneys, motorbikes and people.

 Always lots of people around - This is just a normal street in Guadalupe, Manila

 3. The Lack of Common Sense and Inefficiency

-Someone once said that common sense is not that common and that can be true of some people and organisations here.
+The Philosopher, Voltaire said in 1764 that common sense is not that common and that can be true of some people and organisations in Manila.
 Local councils will put up poles in the middle of the side walk, leaving little room for people to get past.
 On a small pedestrian bridge vendors will set up stalls, so that what once could fit 5 people abreast can now only fit 2, causing a bottleneck and congestion.
 Security guards will feel your belt area to ensure you don’t have weapons, but don’t check the outside pockets in bags or check hats or socks.
 Supermarkets will not let me in the store with empty carry bags, making it necessary to use their plastic bags, whilst paying for things seems to be whoever can push in the best, even if I have been waiting longer.
 I had a parcel sent to me and had to go to the post office to collect it, yet the card did not tell me which post office, and I spent about 3 hours travelling around to locate it.
 I could go on and on but here are just a few examples.